Carbyne (company)

-Carbyne Ltd. (formerly Reporty Homeland Security) is an Israeli technology company that develops advanced emergency communication technologies.
-Founded in 2015, Carbyne focuses on providing real-time video, location, and data transmission to enhance emergency response systems worldwide.
-Its platform enables public safety answering points (PSAPs) to receive critical information from callers, improving response times and situational awareness.
-The company, headquartered in New York with R&D operations in Tel Aviv, has attracted significant investments and partnered with global telecoms.
+Carbyne Ltd. (formerly Reporty Homeland Security) is an American and Israeli technology company that develops emergency communication technologies.
+Carbyne provides real-time video, location, and data transmission for emergency response systems worldwide.
+Its platform supports public safety answering points (PSAPs) to receive critical information from callers.
+The company is headquartered in New York City with R&D operations in Tel Aviv.

+A pending acquisition of the company by Axon Enterprise (formerly TASER International) was announced in November 2025 and was expected to close in early 2026.

-Carbyne’s technology has been adopted by emergency services in 23 U.S. states and several other countries, including deployments in cities such as Miami, Atlanta, New Orleans, New York City and by agencies in Mexico and Colombia.
+Carbyne's technology has been adopted by emergency services in 23 U.S. states and several other countries, including deployments in cities such as Miami, Atlanta, New Orleans, New York City and by agencies in Mexico and Colombia.
 In Israel, its platform has been used by the Tel Aviv and Jerusalem municipalities and the volunteer emergency organization United Hatzalah.

 History

-Carbyne was founded in April 2015 by Amir Elichai (who serves as CEO), along with Alex Dizengoff (CTO), Yony Yatsun, and Lital Leshem under the name Reporty Homeland Security.
-The startup initially developed a platform for live video streaming and geolocation data to assist emergency call centers.
+Carbyne was founded in April 2015 by Amir Elichai (who serves as CEO), along with Alex Dizengoff (CTO), Yony Yatsun, Ehud Barak and Lital Leshem under the name Reporty Homeland Security.
+The startup initially developed a platform for live video streaming and geolocation data for emergency call centers.

 The company rebranded to Carbyne in early 2018 – a name referencing an extremely strong allotrope of carbon.
-By 2018 Carbyne had raised about $24 million in venture funding (including backing from Founders Fund, the first Israeli startup in that fund’s portfolio) and was valued near $100 million.
+By 2018 Carbyne had raised about $24 million in venture funding (including backing from Founders Fund, the first Israeli startup in that fund's portfolio) and was valued near $100 million.

 In April 2019, the company began collaborating with Cisco, the network equipment giant, to incorporate their hardware into its systems.
 Two months later, Carbyne announced a partnership with Google to integrate Android phone location services into emergency command centers across Mexico.

 Carbyne established its headquarters in New York City in October 2019 while maintaining R&D operations in Tel Aviv, and it expanded with offices in the United States, Mexico, Europe, India, and Ukraine.

 In 2025, it secured a $100 million funding round led by strategic partners like AT&T, and reported deployments in roughly 300 emergency response centers worldwide.

 In November 2025, Axon Enterprise agreed to acquire Carbyne for $625 million in cash, intending to integrate Carbyne's AI-powered 911 technology into Axon's public safety ecosystem to enhance connected response capabilities.